yfkong/PDP/readme.txt

 A modeling and heuristic algorithm framework for solving political districting problem or similar problems.
+------------Sponsored by the National Natural Science Foundation of China (no. 41871307)

-Yunfeng Kong, Yanfang Zhu & Yujing Wang (2019) A center-based modeling approach to solve the districting problem, International Journal of Geographical Information Science, 33:2, 368-384, DOI: 10.1080/13658816.2018.1474472
+For definition and mathematical formulation of political districting problem, see: Yunfeng Kong, Yanfang Zhu & Yujing Wang (2019) A center-based modeling approach to solve the districting problem, International Journal of Geographical Information Science, 33:2, 368-384, DOI: 10.1080/13658816.2018.1474472

 Multiple methods are provided to solve the political districting problem:
 *center-based modeling